Juakata/Library/README.md

 # Library

-> One paragraph statement about the project.
+> This project is a mini library where you can add or remove your favorites books and mark them as already read.

 ![library](https://user-images.githubusercontent.com/11781597/70094090-5cfdff80-15e7-11ea-997c-4a84490dac64.png)

-This project is a mini library where you can add or remove your favorites books and mark them as already read.

 ## Built With